-The Infrastructure & Plan Review Division is responsible for completing plan reviews under the Municipalities Planning Code (Act 247) and the Sewage Facilities Act (Act 537).
+The Chester County Planning Commission is responsible for completing plan reviews under the Municipalities Planning Code (Act 247) and the Sewage Facilities Act (Act 537).
 The reviews evaluate proposed municipal comprehensive plans, zoning ordinances, subdivision ordinances, and sewage facilities plans as well as proposed subdivision and land development site plans to assess their consistency with county planning policies and goals.
-Other reviews handled in the Division include NPDES (Act 67/68) reviews, Agricultural Security Area reviews, and pipeline related reviews.
+Other reviews handled by the Planning Commission include NPDES (Act 67/68) reviews, Agricultural Security Area reviews, and pipeline related reviews.

 Act 247 County Review